1. Blog

 Source: “Kingsbridge Heights Community Center” by Petrsu via Wikimedia Commons.

-As another of Brick Underground’s best Bronx neighborhoods and Ground Floor’s Top Five Neighborhoods to Know About, Kingsbridge encompasses Kingsbridge Heights and Van Cortlandt Village.
-It tends to attract those who prefer Manhattan living but find the prices too high—the median household income is just $57k per year.
-The neighborhood is diverse and hosts a few single-family homes but is mostly well-built and spacious apartments.
-It’s in the Northwest Bronx too.
+As another of Brick Underground’s best of the Bronx neighborhoods, Kingsbridge encompasses Kingsbridge Heights and Van Cortlandt Village.
+It tends to attract those who prefer Manhattan living but find the prices too high.
+The median household income is just $56,690 per year, but the affordability of Kingsbridge makes it accessible.
+The neighborhood is located in the Northwest Bronx and hosts a few single-family homes but is mostly well-built and spacious apartments.

 8. Morris Park